top of page

 So back to that word.
 Because on a ski slope, interoception stops being an abstract concept and becomes something very immediate.

-It is the sense that reads your own body from the inside.
+It's the sense that reads your own body from the inside.
 Not the space around you, but what is happening within you: heart rate, breath, muscle tension, the feeling in your gut before you commit to a steep pitch.
 Caroline Williams, in her book Inner Sense, describes it as the sixth sense through which we perceive and interpret the signals our body constantly sends, shaping our thoughts, our decisions, and how we move under pressure.
 Professor Kavita Vedhara, speaking on BBC Radio 4's All in the Mind, described research showing that a person's internal state affects physiological outcomes in measurable ways.
 Your body's reading of itself is not background noise.
-It is part of the skiing.
+It's part of the skiing.

 Those signals travel via the vagus nerve, the communication pathway running directly between body and brain.
 It works in both directions: what happens in your body changes what your brain predicts, and what your brain predicts changes how your body responds.
 On a ski slope, that loop runs constantly.
 It is worth a blog of its own - but for now, what matters is this: the gut feeling you have at the top of a run is not imagination.
 It has a physical route.